aedilkha/python-port-scanner/reports/02-reconnaissance-report.md

   confirmed again by a full `nmap -sS` (999 filtered, only 22 open).
 - Service: **OpenSSH 8.9p1 Ubuntu 3ubuntu0.16** (Ubuntu 22.04).
 - Host keys: ECDSA + ED25519 present.
-- `--script vuln` returned no known CVEs for this version.
+- `nmap --script vuln -p22` reported no vulnerabilities for the SSH service (no script output under the port = nothing flagged).
-- The Blue Team web application is **not yet deployed** — no web port is open at this stage.
+- The Blue Team web application is **not yet deployed** — no web port is open (updated on 22 July 2026) at this stage.
 The recon will need to be repeated once it goes live.

 ## Analysis